silx-kit/silx/doc/source/Tutorials/fit.rst

 The larger the uncertainty on a data sample, the smaller its weight will be in the least-square problem.

-In our case, we don't have obvious uncertainties associated to our data, altough we could try to figure out the uncertainties due to numerical rounding errors by closely looking at how floating point values are stored.

-A common approach that requires less work is to use the square-root of the data values as their uncertainty value.
-Let's try it:
+In our case, we do not know the uncertainties associated to our data.
+We could determine the uncertainties due to numerical rounding errors, but let's just use a common approach that requires less work: use the square-root of the data values as their uncertainty value:

 .. code-block:: python